The Research Challenge

 Internal Funding Opportunity

 This ideas lab also provides an opportunity for participating faculty to apply for internal seed funding.
-Following the two-day Ideas Lab, participating interdisciplinary teams will emerge with nascent project ideas that they will continue to develop over the following weeks.
-Teams will then submit proposals to compete for internal pilot funding from InCHIP.
+Following the two-day Ideas Lab, the newly formed interdisciplinary teams will emerge with nascent project ideas that they will continue to develop over the following weeks.
+Teams will then submit proposals to compete for internal pilot funding from InCHIP of up to $50,000.

 Applicants will be notified by June 1, 2019 via email